#1 World Masterpiece Theater

 My Daddy Long Legs is best categorized as a coming-of-age drama, so addressing the matter of romance is inescapable.
 As the three girls grow up, boys soon become a factor in their lives and force them into some difficult situations.

 Judy attracts the attention of a football player from the nearby university, but it is actually Julia who becomes romantically interested in him, straining the friendships between the three.
 Judy, meanwhile, has an interest in Julia’s older uncle, which makes you wonder if this is just a youthful crush or something with actual prospects.
 Romances like this take up a huge chunk of the final episodes and really help bring some of the characters arcs to a close.
 In particular, it made me really appreciate how well-paced the arcs of Sally and Julia were.

 As for Judy, the romantic problems she faces are made worse by all the above.
-The difference in status, the fear of letting people come too close, and the uncertainty of whether Daddy Long Legs will approve or have his assistant draft another demanding letter; it all helps to make her anxious to engage in any romance at all.
+The difference in status, the fear of letting people come too close, and the uncertainty of whether Daddy Long Legs will approve or have his assistant draft another demanding letter; it all serves to make her too anxious to engage in any romance at all.